 accredited institution if the grades you earned are "B" or better, and the Academic Review Committee judges the courses to be equivalent to Olin MSF classes in quality and content.
 Submit the course syllabus and transcript to your academic advisor upon enrollment.

-Depending on their academic background, students may be required to enroll in Foundations courses prior to entering the program in June:
+Depending on your academic background, you may be required to enroll in Foundation courses prior to entering the program:

 - MGMT 533 Business Communications